top of page

 They speak the Dukhan language which belongs to the Turkic language family and is close to Tuvan.

 Their language is presently highly endangered, only older generations still speak it.
 Younger generations have switched to Mongolian.
-The reindeer people live in two separate part that they call it west and east taiga of Khuvsgul.
+The reindeer people live in two separate parts that they call it west and east taiga of Khuvsgul.
 Both Tsaatan and Darkhad are one of Mongolia's best-known centers of shamanism.

-The Darkhad- means Mongolian for "Untouchables", "Protected Ones", or "Workmen of blacksmith"; are a subgroup of Mongol people living mainly in northern Mongolia, in the Bayanzürkh, Ulaan-Uul, Renchinlkhümbe, Tsagaannuur soum of Khuvsgul province.
+The Darkhad- means Mongolian for "Untouchables", "Protected Ones", or "Workmen of the blacksmith"; are a subgroup of Mongol people living mainly in northern Mongolia, in the Bayanzürkh, Ulaan-Uul, Renchinlkhümbe, Tsagaannuur soum of Khuvsgul province.
 The Darkhad valley is named after them.
-The regional variant of Mongol language is the Darkhad dialect.
+The regional variant of the Mongol language is the Darkhad dialect.
 In the 2000 census, 16,268 people identified themselves as Darkhad.

 The Darkhad were originally part of the Oirat or Khotgoid tribes.
-Between 1549 and 1686, they were subjects of Zasagt Khan aimag and the Khotgoid Altan Khan.
+Between 1549 and 1686, they were subjects of Zasagt Khan Aimag and the Khotgoid Altan Khan.
 In 1786 they became part of the Jebtsundamba Khutuktu's shabi otog.
 At roughly the same time they became known as Black Darkhad.

 In 1947, 2071 people from 462 households were eligible to be Darkhad.
-They were liable for maintaining the Great Khan's mausoleum at their own expense prior to the erection of a permanent government-owned structure in 1954–6.
+They were liable for maintaining the Great Khan's mausoleum at their own expense before the erection of a permanent government-owned structure in 1954–6.
 The Darkhad believe they are the direct descendants of the soul guards of Genghis Khan.

 Attached video is about the rangers who guard the protected area

-124 views0 comments
+125 views0 comments

 Comments